 - Track patient conditions

-- Share accurate data with insurance companieS
+- Share accurate data with insurance companies

 - Avoid claim denials